PEER OUTREACH:WHEN AND WHERE?

 RESPECT, DIGNITY AND LOVE FOR PEOPLE LIVING WITH SUBSTANCE USE DISORDER

-The NY Recovery Alliance is a peer led, grassroots Harm Reduction organization.
+The NY Recovery Alliance is a peer led, grassroots Harm Reduction organization dedicated to maintaining safe and secure communities for people struggling with Substance Use, and for those that love them.

 In 2024, we will be focused on:

-1. Love and Power: Creating space where people living with Substance Use Disorder (focusing on BIPOC, LGBTQI, people navigating Severe SUD, and people living in poverty) can experience dignified and respectful connection, have their voices heard, their needs met, and build more powerful communities.
+1. Love and Power: Creating safe spaces where people living with Substance Use Disorder (focusing on BIPOC, LGBTQI, people navigating Severe SUD, and people living in poverty) can experience dignified and respectful connection, have their voices heard, their needs met, and build more powerful communities.

 2. Decreasing HIV and fatal overdose: Increasing Harm Reduction outreach in the 14621, Genesee-Jefferson and Monroe Ave neighborhoods to stop the spread of HIV and increase naloxone distribution among people who use drugs.
 Advocating for Overdose Prevention Centers.
 Working to increase participation of directly impacted people in HIV and OEND programs and policy.
 Advocating to expand drug checking.